dsdsgege/navbar_translate_php/README.md

 # navbar_translate_php
 This small project demonstrates a more advanced way of translating website.
-Navigation bar translated to the selected language from mysql database.
-Using PHP, JQuery, Bootstrap.
+Navigation bar translated to the selected language from mysql database using PHP, JQuery.

 ## First state - In Hungarian the default language of the website
 ![alt text](image.png)